-Of the many barriers identified in the project, model availability and compatibility, economic suitability, and confidence-building reliable information remain the main stumbling blocks.
-Despite these there are already technical and economic sweet spots for ZE trucks.
-This paper finds that in 2025 (or before) battery electric trucks can be technically and economically viable in the following applications:
+Of the many barriers identified in the project, model availability and compatibility, economic suitability, and confidence derived reliable information remain the main stumbling blocks.
+Despite these there are technical and economic sweet spots for ZE trucks.
+The assessment in this paper finds that in 2025 (or before) battery electric trucks can be technically and economically viable in the following applications: